 She passed away after Christmas.
 Mrs. Carolina held my hand at her burial.
 The next summer my father and I toured the Loire Valley.
 We ate big meals in pleasant cafes and drank wine in caves carved in cliffs.
 He cried listening to Irish ballads on the car stereo.
 We missed my mother and spoke about how much she would have loved the chateaus.

 In Paris we unexpectedly met my friend, Sam Royalle.
-He had been a fashion photographer six years ago and was now working as a computer geek.
-A gang of Brixton yardies had threatened grievous bodily damage, if they weren’t awarded the proceeds of his house sale.
+The Londoner was a computer geek.
+HE had become involved with a money wire transfer with a criminal organization. $200,000 had gone missing and now a gang of Brixton yardies had threatened grievous bodily damage, if they weren’t awarded the proceeds of his house sale.

-Sam skipped a few details of why he was leaving, but heeded my suggestion to hide out in the Orient.
-I gave him the address of the Malaysia Hotel.
-It was a good starting place to disappear.
+Sam skipped a few details of the scheme and heeded my suggestion to hide out in the Orient.
+The Malaysia Hotel was a good starting place to disappear from sight.
 I went to London and cashed a check at his bank.
 I was a little scared, but no yardies raided the bank, while I wired him the money.

 A sullen rain was my companion on long walks through the soggy bogs.
 The cow farmers at the nearest pub shared a nasty word for everyone and wondered why I wasn’t writing my novel in Germany.
-The girls were either 15 and pregnant or 40 with five kids.
+The women in the village were either 15 and pregnant or 40 with five kids.
+The house was haunted by old ghosts.
+They spoke at night.
 Sam called from Bangkok.
 He was grateful for my advice and offered a ticket to Thailand.
 My funds were low.
 I said I would see him next year.

 Back in New York I worked with Richie.
 Mrs. Carolina and I went skiing in Jackson Hole.
 No one was interested in publishing my books.
 I wrote a script based on my first novel.
 NORTH NORTH HOLLYWOOD was turned down by producers, directors, and an agent said, “It’s sixteen sex scenes chasing a plot.”